thomasleduc/caveavin/README.md

 export WILDFLY_HOME=$FAVDIR/wildfly-8.1.0.Final
 ```

-IntelliJ
+####IntelliJ####
-On Start up wizard, go to ...
+   - On Start up wizard, go to Configure, then Plugins, and search for Jbos integration.
+Make sure the plugins is enable.
+   - Back to the start up wizard, go to preferences -> applications servers -> Add WildFly
-Open the project, wait for maven resolving ...
+   - Now you can git clone the project, open it and wait for maven resolving ...
-Go to "Run/Debug Configuration" and ..
+   - Go to "Run/Debug Configuration", select the default domain, click fix (add the war to the build)
+   - (Troubleshooting) if you have a problem after this step, it's probably because intelliJ language support configuration is low.

 ### MySQL ###
 (Assuming you have a mysql server already running on port 3306)